 7. Flat skylight

 The design of a flat skylight allows it to easily and seamlessly align with your flat roof.
 It’s a great way to bring in natural light.
-The minimal framework and design lends itself well to a modern or contemporary aesthetic.
+The minimal framework and design lends itself well to a modern or contemporary living room design.

 Pro tip: While a deck mounted skylight which sits flush with the roof might give a seamless, modern feel, consider going with a curb-mounted option as this type of installation helps prevent leaks.